 6. Stay Natural – Add Natural Internal Links for the Reader

-This is a type of strategy where you don’t focus on the number of internal links, the anchor text of each link, or any SEO-related tricks.
-It’s a strategy where you simply use common sense to create links within your content that are helpful and useful to your website visitors.
+This is a strategy where you don’t obsess over the number of internal links, the exact anchor text of each link, or any SEO-specific tricks.
+Instead, you use common sense to create links within your content that are genuinely helpful and useful to your readers.